 The very best way for your body to get Vitamin D is directly from the sun during midday when the sun’s rays are the strongest.
 About 10-20 minutes will do, depending on who you ask, less time for lighter-skinned people and more for dark-skinned individuals.

 In a Vitamin D brochure that may be offline now, Dr. Robert P. Heaney, of John A. Creighton University, a professor and co-founder of the Creighton University Osteoporosis Research Center and an internationally recognized expert on Vitamin D, confirms the timing:

 “If we spend all day indoors or go out only in the early morning or late evening, then we simply do not get sufficient ultraviolet radiation from the sun to make enough vitamin D.”

 And strangely enough, “Over twice as many people will be struck with a health issue because of Vitamin D deficiency as will be affected by overexposure to the sun.”

-Read more at my post about Vitamin D/skin cancer/sunshine.
+Read more at my post about how to get enough Vitamin D